bench-os/doc/presentation.md

 > > "A tool designed to assess the performances of a system."

-In our case, a benchmarking tool to assess the performances of applications running on different RTOS
+In our case, a benchmarking tool to assess the performances of applications running on different RTOS.

 ## RTOS

+### Contiki
+- Cooperative scheduling
-- Contiki
+- Event-driven

+### RIOT
-- RIOT
+- Preemptive scheduling
-- (FreeRTOS)
+- Multithreading

 ## Metrics

+### Framework metric
 - Context switching time

-TODO cite others?
+### Other metrics
+- Interrupt latency
+- Memory usage
+- Power consumption

-## Mutiple approaches
+## Multiple approaches

+### Kernel approach
+Implementing the framework in the RTOS kernel.

-- Kernel approach
+- Tedious approach
+- Strongly platform-dependent

-- Extension approach
+### Extension approach
-- External devices approach
+Implementing the framework as a RTOS extension.

+- Contiki app and RIOT module
+- Internal clock

+### Devices approach
+Implementing the framework with external devices.

+- Pocket Science Lab board to measure the context switching time
+- Laptop to communicate with the PSLab

 # Results